edubart/nelua-lang/docs/pages/overview.md

 ### Overload concept

-Using concepts to overload functions for different incoming types at compile-time is a common use, so there is also a shortcut for creating overload concepts:
+Using concepts to overload functions for different incoming types at compile time is a common use, so there is also a shortcut for creating overload concepts:

 ```nelua
 local function foo(x: overload(integer,stringview,niltype))